 Public disclosure deadlines to ensure companies can submit Scope 3 emissions disclosures on time.

-The qualifications for third-party assurance providers, “based on an evaluation of trends in education relating to the emission of greenhouse gases and the qualifications of third-party assurance providers.”
+The qualifications for third-party assurance providers are “based on an evaluation of trends in education relating to the emission of greenhouse gases and the qualifications of third-party assurance providers.”

 Reporting standards: Starting in 2033 and every five years thereafter, the state board will assess current GHG accounting and reporting standards.
 If deemed appropriate, it may develop and adopt new regulations accordingly.